Registered Energy Advisors

 About Shape Energy Advisors

-Certified Energy Advisors (EAs) at Shape Energy Inc. are independent unbiased professionals qualified by the Federal Government of Canada and licensed by the Candian Home Builders Association of BC to deliver the EnerGuide Rating System (ERS), and to certify that new or significantly renovated BC homes comply with the energy efficiency requirements under section 9.36 of the BC building code.
+Certified Energy Advisors (EAs) at Shape Energy Inc. are independent unbiased professionals licensed by the Federal Government of Canada to deliver the EnerGuide Rating System (ERS), and to certify that new or significantly renovated BC homes comply with the energy efficiency requirements under section 9.36 of the BC building code.
 Shape Energy’s EAs have deep expertise in home design, construction, building science, construction costs and finance, and the range of products, materials, and assemblies, both traditional and new, that are used across the residential construction industry.

 Shape Energy Advisors take a detailed survey of the entire house considering it as a system, model it to understand the interplay of all the energy performance factors of the home in a standard way, and confirm the result by testing the airtightness of the home.
 Shape Energy is likely to recommend improvements to the design to make the home perform better as a system for the least cost.
 Shape Energy can offer a number of optimized recommendations including: